Casey Gwinn, Esq.

 Sarah Sherman Julien

-Sarah Sherman Julien is the Executive Assistant for the Alliance.
-She provides direct support for Gael Strack and Casey Gwinn, and supports all Alliance programs.
-Sarah also manages grant applications, website updates, and conference planning for the Alliance.
+Sarah Sherman Julien is the Program Manager for the Training Institute on Strangulation Prevention.
+Sarah provides direct support for Gael Strack and Casey Gwinn, and the Training Institute.
 She has more than six years in managing corporate and nonprofit operations and has a background and Master’s Degree in teaching.
-Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before deciding to work in this field full-time.
+Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before pursuing her passion to work in the field full-time.

 Jackie Anderson is the Bookkeeper for the Alliance.
 She is responsible for supporting the Director of Finance in all accounting functions, including grant management.
 Jackie assists in the preparation and maintenance of financial data and reporting for internal analysis and external audits.
 She also helps out with other day-to-day administrative functions of the agency.